liberland/docs/blockchain/staking/using_prebuilt_binary.md

 sudo systemctl edit --force --full liberland_validator.service
 ```

-Then edit the file created, it should look similar to this example, but make sure to insert the correct path to liberland code on your machine.
+Then edit the file created, it should look similar to this example.
+Make sure:
-You should insert the path both to exec start and WorkingDirectory.
+* insert the correct path to liberland node on your machine (the `/home/user/liberland` in example), both in `ExecStart` and `WorkingDirectory`
+* if setting up mainnet validator, replace `bastiat.raw.json` with `mainnet.raw.json`
+* replace `/data/liberland_node` with path to directory that exists and can store few gigabytes of data.

 ```
 [Unit]
 Description=Liberland Validator

 [Service]
-ExecStart=/home/user/liberland/bastiat/node --chain bastiat.raw.json -d /data/liberland_node --validator
+ExecStart=/home/user/liberland/node --chain bastiat.raw.json -d /data/liberland_node --validator
 Restart=always
 RestartSec=120
-WorkingDirectory=/home/user/liberland/bastiat
+WorkingDirectory=/home/user/liberland

 [Install]
 WantedBy=multi-user.target